leobargiotti/News-Classifier/README.md

 - <a href="https://tqdm.github.io">Tqdm</a>
 - <a href="https://www.scikit-yb.org/en/latest/">Yellowbrick</a>

-[Here](requirements.txt) are present the file with dependencies of the project.
+[Here](requirements.txt) is present the file with all dependencies of the project.

 To install all dependencies use:  `pip install -r requirements.txt`